HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 Operators can tighten or relax `threshold_ms` when instantiating the trading manager.
 Monitoring the breach counter alongside throughput makes backlog surges explicit during replay drills.
+Every breach now returns a `BacklogObservation`, triggers a warning log, increments the global `backlog_breaches` counter, and emits a `backlog_breach` experiment event with the offending lag payload so diaries and dashboards capture the exact moment latency budgets were exceeded.

 ### Resource usage snapshot